 1. Purchase a Shipping Container

-As mentioned, tiny houses are often made out of second-hand shipping containers in Australia because they act as the perfect shell to construct your tiny home.
+As mentioned, tiny houses are often made from second-hand shipping containers in Australia because they act as the perfect shell to construct your tiny home.
 The benefit of using a shipping container is that you essentially already have your roof, walls, and floor constructed, which is the difficult part of any build.
 While most Tiny Houses in Australia are made from just one shipping container, you can stack two on top of each other to create a two-storey dwelling, as shown in the above image.
 You would never believe this is two shipping containers!

 If you cannot find a decent shipping container for sale, you could also look into building a timber frame Tiny House.
 This is a more traditional way of building a tiny house and will require more work, but it can be just as effective.